-French doors into the spacious open plan living area with a kitchen with an electric cooker and hob, microwave, dishwasher, washing machine and tumble dryer.
+Open plan living area: Kitchen with an electric cooker and hob, microwave, dishwasher, washing machine and tumble dryer.
 Dining table and chairs and comfortable sofa and easy chairs.
 Wood burning stove with a good supply of logs.
 TV with Free Sat and WIFI

 Bedroom 1: Double bed with an en-suite shower room

 Bedroom 3 Twin beds

 Outside: There is a lovely wooden balcony to sit to admire the view, and the lodge is surrounded by a generous enclosed garden.

 *All logs for the wood burning stove inclusive

 *Well behaved dogs welcome (Please be aware the owners have their own dogs and there are sheep in the fields)